Chenghui Li (李程晖)

 • Poster presentation and online talk at Neurips2023, New Orleans, Dec.
 2023

-• Institute for Foudation of Data Science seminar, University of Wisconsin-Madison, Nov.
+• Institute for Foundation of Data Science seminar, University of Wisconsin-Madison, Nov.
 2023

 • Graph-based Techniques in Machine Learning minisymposium, Michigan State University, Oct.
 2023